Engineering Works

 Lumo’s growth in Scotland is about more than adding new services to the timetable.
 It reflects a longer-term commitment to improving connectivity, supporting local economies and making rail a practical, affordable choice for more people.

-The operator already runs successful services on the East Coast Main Line, linking Edinburgh with Newcastle and London, and has recently expanded routes through Glasgow and Falkirk.
+We already run popular services on the East Coast Main Line, linking Edinburgh with Newcastle and London, and have recently expanded routes through Glasgow and Falkirk, helping to widen access to work, education, tourism and leisure across Scotland’s central belt.